Women on Web

-Women on Web (WoW) is a Canadian non-profit organization that aims to increase access to safe abortion known for its online abortion service accessible in multiple countries.
+Women on Web (WoW) is a Canadian non-profit organization that facilitates online access to medical abortion, known for its international online abortion service accessible in multiple countries.
 The organization was founded by Dr. Rebecca Gomperts, a Dutch physician, in 2005.

 The Women on Web helpdesk provides information and support in 16 languages, including Arabic, English, French, German, Japanese, Korean, Hungarian, Indonesian, Italian, Persian, Polish, Portuguese, Russian, Spanish, Thai, and Turkish.
-Their medical team provides online medical consultations and the delivery of pills for a medication abortion.
+Their medical team provides online medical consultations and facilitates the delivery of abortion pills by mail.